Online exam rules

 - You are not permitted to copy, photograph or retain copies of the exam questions.
 You are strictly prohibited from distributing unauthorised copies of the exam questions.

 - You must not behave in a manner that will distract your fellow candidates, before or during the exam.
 This includes sending messages, and any other form of communication or interaction which disrupts other candidates’ exams.

 - The exams are closed-book, meaning you may only use the permitted books during the exam.
-You cannot refer to any books, study manuals, pre-prepared notes, online resources, or other unspecified materials.
+You may not refer to any books, study manuals, pre-prepared notes (including annotation of the permitted books), online resources, or other unspecified materials.

 - It is your responsibility to be ready and start the exam on time.
 You will have a 15 minute window to "fetch" your question paper on the Exam4 software and start your exam.
 If you start later than this window without good reason, you may be disqualified.